Solving the Windows NT4 Crash Problem

 Believe it or not, these notes are still being revised with new information.
 SETCPUID.COM may be updated.
 Watch this space!

 A couple of points have arisen since January when SETCPUID.COM was uploaded.
 To clarify, the “CPUID” displayed by BIOS on start-up is the processor version information present in EDX on reset and returned in EAX with CPUID:1.
-SETCPUID.COM executes CPUID:0 and only needs to display the least significant byte of the maximum leaf value returned (though it tests the word with a view to “future-proofing”).
-Perhaps the maximum leaf value which can be returned is limited to 0FFh in any case.
+SETCPUID.COM executes CPUID:0 and apparently only needs to display the least significant byte of the maximum leaf value returned (though it tests the word with a view to “future-proofing”).

 Suggestions concerning the program would be welcome.
 In the future, if circumstances permit, I would like to test some more modern motherboards to see if NT4 can be installed, using SETCPUID.COM as necessary.